-- Objective 2.1: Increase number of AA/AS awards by 15% annually. - Objective 2.2: Increase number of certificates completed by 15% annually. - Objective 2.3: Increase transfer to four-year universities by at least 15% per year. - Objective 2.4: Increase percent of CTE students employed in their field of study by 3% annually. - Objective 2.5: Increase percent of CTE graduates with a livable wage by 2% annually. - Objective 2.6: Reduce time for degree completion for part-time students from 6 to 3-4 years and reduce time for degree completion for full-time students from 6 to 2-3 years. - Objective 2.7: Reduce number of units for degrees to not exceed 15% above required number of units (reduce by 3 units per year). - Objective 2.8: Increase number of full-time students (12 units per semester, 24 units per year) by 10% per year. - Objective 2.9: Increase number of students who complete both transfer-level math and English in first year by 20%.
+- Objective 2.1: Increase number of AA/AS awards by at least 15% annually. - Objective 2.2: Increase number of certificates completed by at least 15% annually. - Objective 2.3: Increase transfer to four-year universities by at least 15% per year. - Objective 2.4: Increase percent of CTE students employed in their field of study by at least 3% annually. - Objective 2.5: Increase percent of CTE graduates with a livable wage by at least 2% annually. - Objective 2.6: Reduce time for degree completion for part-time students from 6 to 3-4 years and reduce time for degree completion for full-time students from 6 to 2-3 years. - Objective 2.7: Reduce number of units for degrees to not exceed 15% above required number of units (reduce by 3 units per year). - Objective 2.8: Increase number of full-time students (12 units per semester, 24 units per year) by at least 10% per year. - Objective 2.9: Increase number of students who complete both transfer-level math and English in first year by at least 20% annually.